Richard Heart’s Hex Token is a Brilliant Scam

 You think that the 40% per year “interest” is your first clue that this is a scam?

 Axos bank offers the highest savings account rate at 0.61%, for comparison, but wait until we dig into the Hex details.

 Hex has been very careful with the marketing language on the website and product design features to both appear legitimate and to avoid legal trouble.

 There is even an entire page on the Hex token dedicated to why the product isn’t a scam and generously educates the reader on what technically constitutes an illegal Ponzi scheme and a Pyramid scheme and why this product doesn’t legally qualify.

 Usually legitimate investment products don’t need an entire section educating you on scams and why their product doesn’t meet the technical requirements.

-Since Hex is marketed to lots of everyday people, I want to make a distinction about what an audit on a cryptocurrency means, since Hex mentions frequently in its marketing materials that three different auditors have audited its contract.
+Since it’s marketed to lots of everyday people, I want to make a distinction about what an audit on a cryptocurrency smart contract means, since Hex mentions frequently in its marketing materials that three different auditors have audited its contract.

 Who Founded Hex?